alhos96/shopping-list/README.md

 #### Shopping List
 The software system being produced is called Shopping List.
-It is application that allows customers to keep track of their shopping lists.
+It is application that allows users to keep track of their shopping lists.

 ### technologies
 This application is developed in nodejs with MongoDB.
 I have also used following packages: